Pensions

 Taking your pension as a one-off lump sum means that:

-- if you were to pass away before your spouse, civil partner or cohabiting partner, they would not receive a survivors pension
+• if you were to pass away before your spouse, civil partner or cohabiting partner, they would not receive a survivor's pension

-We are unable to provide advice but suggest finding an independent financial advisor or getting free advice from Money Helper.
-You should also be wary of anyone that urges you to take a trivial commutation and invest it somewhere else.
-This is often a scam.
-Find out how to spot scams.
+We are unable to provide advice but you can get advice from an independent financial adviser or get free advice from MoneyHelper.
+You should also be wary of anyone that urges you to take a trivial commutation and invest it somewhere else as this is often a scam.
+Visit the FCA website to find out how to spot scams.

 Eligibility